hspak/blog.hspak.com/content/posts/hugo.md

 Since I've last deployed my blog to Github Pages, they [support HTTPS](https://help.github.com/articles/securing-your-github-pages-site-with-https/)!
 This is great news and there's really no reason to not have TLS enabled for any static site hosted off of GitHub pages.
-My only wish was SAN support so I could support both *www.hspak.com* and *[hspak.com](https://hspak.com)* for example.
+My only wish is SAN support so I could support both *www.hspak.com* and *[hspak.com](https://hspak.com)* for example.
 I can't enable full TLS without it (more on that below).